Cumbria/asteroids/README.md

 ## Contributing

 - Fixes, improvements and bug reports via issues and pull requests.
-- Keep changes small and include a brief description.
+- No other contributors.

 ## License

 There is no license for this repo.
-It's a learning project, and not marketable.
 Feel free to play around.